 Corey Lewandowski, Trump’s original campaign manager and a top TV surrogate, was fired after a year.
 His replacement, campaign chairman Paul Manafort, lasted just two months.

 Manafort’ successor, Kellyanne Conway, remains a Trump adviser but has had ups and downs as a spokeswoman.
 She was reportedly benched from TV for a week last February, though she denied that her absence was related to appearances that attracted negative attention.

 Katrina Pierson, who was Trump’s principal spokeswoman in the final year of the campaign, turned down an offer to join the White House communications team.

 There are exceptions to the rule.
-Sarah Huckabee Sanders, Trump's new press secretary, has shown uncommon endurance; she joined Trump's staff 17 months ago and has survived changes all around her.
-And Hope Hicks, who does not speak publicly for the president but handles media inquiries, has been a top communications aide since Trump launched his campaign more than two years ago.
+Sarah Huckabee Sanders, Trump’s current press secretary, has shown uncommon endurance; she joined Trump’s staff two years ago and has survived changes all around her.

 Hicks, who did not speak publicly for the president but often handled media inquiries, had been a top communications aide since Trump launched his campaign in 2015.